akash-2303/InfoCensor/README.md

 test_censor_dates
 def test_censor_dates():
     """
-    Test case for the censor_dates function.

     This test case checks if the censor_dates function correctly censors dates in a given text.
+    It verifies that the censored text matches the expected text and that the count of censored dates is correct.
     The text contains multiple date formats, such as "01/01/2000", "2000-01-01", and "January 1st, 2000".
-    The expected output is a text with the dates censored, represented by a series of '#' characters.
+    The expected output is a text with the dates censored, represented by a series of '\u2588' characters.

     Example:
     Input: